-$C_3 =$ ten alphanumeric When $C_2 = 14$ for distress alert to user defined circular area, then: characters D1D2LaD3D4D5LoR1R2R3 D 1 D 2 La (three characters) is latitude of vessel in distress in degrees (two digits) and whether north (N) or south (S): e.g. 39N (three characters total).
-A leading zero should be included for latitudes less than 10° $D_3D_4D_5Lo$ (four characters) is longitude of vessel in distress in degrees (three digits) and whether east (E) or west (W) of the prime meridian: e.g. 059W.
-A leading zero or zeros should be included for longitudes less than 100° or 10° as appropriate: e.g. use 099 for 99° and 008 for 8° $R_1R_2R_3$ (three characters) is alert radius around distressed vessel in nautical miles.
+When $C_2 = 14$ for distress alert to user defined circular area, then:

+D_1D_2La (three characters) is latitude of vessel in distress in degrees (two digits) and whether north (N) or south (S): e.g., 39N (three characters total).
+A leading zero should be included for latitudes less than $10\,^\circ$

+$D_3D_4D_5Lo$ (four characters) is longitude of vessel in distress in degrees (three digits) and whether east (E) or west (W) of the prime meridian: e.g., 059W.
+A leading zero or zeros should be included for longitudes less than 100° or 10° as appropriate: e.g., use 099 for 99° and 008 for 8°

+$R_1R_2R_3$ (three characters) is alert radius around distressed vessel in nautical miles.
 To ensure that position inaccuracies of both the distressed vessel and nearby vessels to which the message is intended do not affect receipt of messages, radius values of 200 nautical miles or larger should normally be used.
-Note that if a vessel's own position information is not entered into its SafetyNET receiver, every shore-to-ship distress alert relay message transmitted to the Inmarsat ocean region will be received and printed -- --
+Note that if a vessel's own position information is not entered into its SafetyNET receiver, \boldsymbol{every} shore-to-ship distress alert relay message transmitted to the Inmarsat Ocean Region will be received and printed